NikolaBG209/Golden-Client/README.md

 # Golden-Client
-A Minecraft 1.8.9 Utility mod
+A Minecraft 1.8.9 Utility mod made for BlocksMC